eleftasia/eleftasia.github.io/content/about/index.md

 In my free time, I love reading, boxing, working out, traveling, hiking, biking, and playing and especially GMing tabletop role-playing games like D&D.
 My favorite genres are fantasy, science fiction, and speculative fiction more broadly.
 Some of my favorite authors include Christopher Ruocchio, Ursula K LeGuin, Adrian Tchaikovsky, Brandon Sanderson, and J.R.R.
 Tolkien.

-If any of this seems interesting to you, I'd love to connect—feel free to reach out!